cca/cca_invenio/notes/configure.md

 - Use appropriate Google Cloud project (e.g. staging versus prod)
 - Under Cloud Storage > Buckets, create a storage bucket with Standard storage class and no public access.
 Invenio runs requests for files through the application, so we can have private items.
-  - @TODO should we use Autoclass instead of Standard?
-Is it worth it?
-Pending research.
+  - Select **Autoclass** when creating the bucket
-  - @TODO Object protection measures.
+  - **TODO Object protection measures**.
 If we use, for instance, object versioning do we need fewer backups?
 - Under IAM > Service Accounts, create a service account with no project-level permissions and no user access, then go to the bucket you created > Permissions > Grant Access and enter the service account, give it Storage Object Admin role
 - Create a [HMAC key](https://cloud.google.com/storage/docs/authentication/hmackeys) for the service account, save the key and secret to Dashlane (**this is the only time the secret is shown**)
+- **TODO steps on adding these to Secret Manager**
 - Add S3 storage configuration to invenio.cfg (see below)

 ```ini